ilyasotkov/rails-react-boilerplate/README.md

 # A hello-world Rails 5.1 app with React

-This is a dockerized Ruby on Rails 5.1 with React enabled.
+This is a dockerized Ruby on Rails 5.1 app with React enabled.

 ## Development